studennis911988/VI-DSO-for-stereo-and-rgbd-camera-ROS-support-/README.md

 stereo-DSO : https://github.com/JingeTu/StereoDSO.git

-This repo is the extension from above three open source code, which support stereo & rgbd camera with IMU, and we also provide ROS interface that can run on your own devices.
+This repo supportS stereo & rgbd camera with IMU, and we also provide ROS interface that can run on your own devices.
+The code is the extension from above three open source code, please references from their repo for more details if you need.

 **TODO**